Dicosaedrique/oureapp-tasks/README.md

 -   ⌛ Put a open all / collapse all categories button
 -   ⌛ Add task that can repeat every interval of time
 -   ⌛ Add planning system (I want to do this task this day and see my planning)
+-   ⌛ Add a recycle bin system so we can restore deleted element

 ## Other ideas

--   move a task from a list to another
+-   move a task from a list to another (check @dnd-kit)
--   create a custom order for task list and tasks with drag'n drop
+-   create a custom order for task list and tasks with drag'n drop (check @dnd-kit)
+-   virtualize lists (will be done as well as implementing drag'n drop)
 -   import/export lists and tasks with json format
--   add a list to favorite
--   archive a task list
 -   make the task lists drawer resizable
--   more confirmation dialogs
--   put deleted element in a recycle bin
+-   add tooltips on button
+-   custom prioritys
+-   add squelettons & loading things to prevent freeze